HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 ## Established controls to improve visitor's privacy

-As websites include a lot of content (scripts, plugins... etc.) from third parties that they might not entirely trust, they might want to protect their users' privacy from these third parties.
+As websites include a lot of content (scripts, plugins, etc.) from third parties that they might not entirely trust, they might want to protect their users' privacy from these third parties.
 Next, we explore the various controls that can be used to restrict the features or data that third parties have access to, or that make it explicitly clear which information a website wants to obtain from a user.

 ### Permissions Policy